Are you wrestling with an addiction to alcohol, or facing the challenges of supporting a loved one who is?

 AA’s primary purpose is to help alcoholics to achieve sobriety.
 It’s been a proven path to recovery from alcoholism for millions of people.
 With the help of fellowship, a God of our understanding, and the 12 Steps, AA offers a new way of life—one day at a time.

-Grace Chapel’s AA will focus primarily on Steps 3 and 11, the steps that speak into one’s relationship with the God of our understanding.
+The focus is on Steps 3 and 11, the steps that speak into one’s relationship with the God of our understanding.

 Al‑Anon Family Groups